Common Reasons for Breast Implant Removal

 - Implant removal with a breast lift

-Once you have discussed these things, Dr Broadhurst will outline the best treatment plan for your body, as well as what to expect after the surgery and during the recovery stage.
+Once you have discussed these things, Dr Broadhurst will outline the treatment plan for your body anatomy, as well as what to expect after the surgery and during the recovery stage.

 Your Second Consultation

-Your second consult will be face to face at one of our Brisbane, Sunshine Coast, Hervey Bay, Bundaberg, or Ballina locations.
-He will provide ample information about whichever surgery option is right for you.
-This meeting will take place a few weeks before your surgery to ensure you have a thorough understanding of the process.
-It will be at no cost to you.
+Your second consultation will be face-to-face at one of our Brisbane, Sunshine Coast, Hervey Bay, or Bundaberg locations.
+Dr Broadhurst will provide information about whichever surgery option is suitable for you.

 Procedure